SebastianUA/Certified-Kubernetes-Security-Specialist/README.md

 		.........
 	</details>

-	NOTE: As workaround, you can use the `/etc/systemd/system/kubelet.service.d/10-kubeadm.conf` file and add `--protect-kernel-defaults=true` into `KUBELET_SYSTEM_PODS_ARGS`.
+	NOTE: As workaround, you can use the `/etc/systemd/system/kubelet.service.d/10-kubeadm.conf` file and add `--protect-kernel-defaults=true` into `KUBELET_SYSTEM_PODS_ARGS` if kubelet in your cluster using kubeadm.

 	Make restart service of kubelet after your change(s):
 	```